Vulcan Lies and Errors

 High command lies

-- When accused of deception, as he hid his melding ability, Soval said "Deception has never been a stranger to this room" (ENT: "Awakening").
+- When accused of deception, as he hid his melding ability, Soval says "Deception has never been a stranger to this room" (ENT: "Awakening").
 This is a suggestion the High Command frequently lies.

 "Melders are a minority"